Meet our farmers and artisans

 153 Boutique is at Morningside Farmers Market every other week.

-A Good Gut Feeling – Marietta, GA
+A Good Gut Feeling – Marietta, GA website

 My name is Trevor Miller.
 I am the owner of A Good Gut Feeling.
 Our company specializes in handcrafted artisan foods.